 The takeaway: Take advantage of user-generated content.
 Instagram users were posting about Chobani before the brand even joined in.
 Chobani smartly saw an opportunity to showcase customer creations and build relationships.
 Marketers should always understand their audience’s passions and talents, and find ways to share them.

 It’s not enough to show up in search results when people Google places to eat.
-Food and beverage brands need to use social tools to build communities of fans and be top-of-mind.
+Food and beverage brands need to use social media tools to build communities of fans and be top-of-mind.

 Offer a behind-the-scenes look into your kitchen.
 Partner with powerful influencers.
 Encourage your audience to share their experiences.
 With these tactics, you can give customers what they crave and be the first one they think of when their stomachs start to grumble.

 We focus on health, healthcare, and healthcare marketing this week, with plenty of lessons for any marketer.
 Neha...